fred2333/store/README.md

-# This is Java Web homework.
+# This is Java Web homework,check it!